 As dawn breaks, early risers can witness the ship’s graceful departure.
 Relax over a leisurely breakfast whilst the ever-changing scenery idly slips by through the restaurant’s superb panoramic windows.

-Salamanca is dominated by its two cathedrals and Spain’s oldest university founded in 1215, which for four centuries was one of the civilised world’s most important seats of study.
-The Spanish Inquisition’s records are still kept here, and as early as the sixteenth century it boasted some twelve thousand students.
-You can see beautifully preserved lecture halls with their vaulted ceilings and you can imagine Christopher Columbus addressing the most learned men of the day or legal experts constructing the international laws originating here.
+Salamanca is dominated by its two cathedrals and its university.
+Founded in 1218, the university is the oldest in Spain and was one of the civilised world’s most important seats of study for over 400 years.
+The Spanish Inquisition’s records are still kept here, and as early as the 16th century it boasted some 12,000 students.
+Seeing its immaculately preserved lecture halls with their vaulted ceilings, it’s easy to conjure an image of Christopher Columbus addressing the learned men of the day or legal experts constructing the international laws that originate here.

 One of the benefits of life aboard a river cruise is the sheer sense of relaxation it brings; our elegant ship slips its moorings during breakfast, after which there is plenty of time for a spot of pampering in the on-board spa, or simply watch the seamless changing of the riverbank scenery passing by from the comfort of a cosy seat in the lounge.
 We’re in port wine territory, where the lush hillsides have largely given way to a patterned landscape of terraced vineyards.
 Inland from the Atlantic, the climate has changed, too; it’s noticeably warmer and drier, while the area has a Mediterranean appearance with orangey, earthy colours replacing verdant greens.